Okimas/fullstack-mern/README.md

 ### React

 I used `Create React App` to start the project.
-When the user interface was ready I created the folder `./src-backend` and start the node aplication (in same project).
+When the user interface was ready I created the folder `./src-backend` and start the node aplication in same project (in this case works well).

 ###### \* You can find all versions and extra packages in `package.json`.